Kincardineshire: History

 Elected county councils were established in 1890 under the Local Government (Scotland) Act 1889, taking most of the functions of the commissioners, which were eventually abolished in 1930.
 The county council held its first official meeting on 22 May 1890 at the Stonehaven Sheriff Court, also known as County Buildings, the county's main courthouse (built 1865), which also served as the meeting place for the commissioners.

-The 1889 Act also led to a review of boundaries.
+The 1889 act also led to a review of boundaries.
 Previously, four parishes had straddled the boundaries of Kincardineshire and its neighbours.
 The county and parish boundaries were therefore adjusted such that each parish was in a single county.

 The parish of Nigg in the north-east of the county included the Torry area on the south bank of the River Dee, which by the late 19th century was developing into a suburb of Aberdeen.
-In 1891, Torry was incorporated into the burgh of Aberdeen.
+Torry was incorporated into the burgh of Aberdeen by the Aberdeen Corporation Act 1891.
 Torry remained part of the county of Kincardineshire for certain judicial functions until 1899, when Aberdeen was made a county of itself.
 Further parts of the parish of Nigg were likewise transferred to Aberdeen in 1935 (including Nigg village) and 1970.

 In 1930, the county council absorbed the functions of the abolished county education authority, which had been based at offices in a converted house called Viewmount on Arduthie Road in Stonehaven.
 Viewmount burnt down in January 1932, and the county council took the opportunity to reconstruct and extend it to become a new headquarters, including a council chamber.
 The rebuilt Viewmount opened as the county council's meeting place and main offices in May 1935.